dhil/bytecodealliance-rfcs/accepted/exception-handling.md

   strategy, Wasmtime must continue to work with system profilers which suport DWARF or frame pointers, e.g. `perf`.
-Furthermore, in Cranelift `cg_clif` should be extended with capabilities to leverage the unwind info support to emit appropriate DWARF or Windows Structured Exception Handling.
+Furthermore, in Cranelift `cg_clif` should be extended with capabilities to leverage the unwind info support to emit appropriate DWARF, Windows Structured Exception Handling, and so forth.
 Though, we believe a MVP capable of recovering the `vmctx` register should suffice for critical use-cases.